K239 Chunmoo: History

-Design and development
+Design

 The K239 MLRS is launching a CGR-080 239 mm guided rocket.

 The K239 Chunmoo is a self-propelled multiple launch rocket system (MLRS) capable of firing several different guided or unguided artillery rockets.

 The K239 is capable of launching K33 131 mm rockets, but not 130 mm rockets (such as the K30, K37 and K38), which are used in the existing K136 Kooryong rocket artillery system.
-The K239 launcher carries two launch pods that can hold three types of rockets:
+The K239 launcher carries two launch pods, each of which can hold three types of loadouts: